michlleee/Wastara/README.md

 # Wastara — Community-Powered Trash Reporting PWA

-A progressive web app (PWA) that allows citizens to report trash pileups and enables cleanup personnel to locate and address them.
+A web application that allows citizens to report trash pileups and enables cleanup personnel to locate and address them.
 Designed to improve environmental responsiveness through community participation.

 ---